A Tidal Current Speed Forecasting Model based on Multi-Periodicity Learning

 In this research, we design experiments to analyze the interaction between multi-periodicity and forecasting accuracy in multi-step forecasting.
 The evaluation first examines the model's forecasting ability at 10-step, considering it a benchmark for short-term forecasting.
 Then, the analysis extends to longer multi-step forecasts, specifically the 30-step and 60-step.
 This progression allows us to examine whether and how the model's performance changes with increasing time steps.

-Figure \ref{7} uses a stacked bar chart to display the results of the four evaluation metrics in the 10-step forecast.
-Tables \ref{44} and \ref{55} present the metrics for each model in the 30-step and 60-step forecasts.
-We calculate the average metrics across different datasets.
-The WCN achieves MAE of 0.0250, MSE of 0.0028, RMSE of 0.0523, and MAPE of 0.3623. compared to the best model other than WCN, MAE decreases by 0.23\%, MSE decreases by 0.37\%, RMSE decreases by 0.57\%, and MAPE increases by 7.57\%.
-Compared to the second-best model other than WCN, MAE decreases by 3.47\%, MSE decreases by 6.66\%, RMSE decreases by 5.63\%, and MAPE increases by 2.08\%.
-The experiments are based on data sampled at a 1-second rate, resulting in good predictive performance across all models.
-The results indicate that the WCN generally performs the best in most cases.
-These findings suggest that focusing on the multi-periodicity of tidal currents can enhance forecasting accuracy.
-The proposed framework performs well across datasets at different water depths, indicating good generalization capability.
+Table~\ref{7}(a) presents the four evaluation metrics obtained under the 10-step forecasting setting using a stacked bar chart, while Table~\ref{7}(b) and Table~\ref{7}(c) summarize the results for the 30-step and 60-step forecasts, respectively.

+Table~\ref{7}(b) and Table~\ref{7}(c) show that the reported values are averaged across different directions of tidal current speeds.
+Under the 10-step forecasting setting, WECN achieves an MAE of 0.0251, an MSE of 0.0028, and a MAPE of 36.24\%.
+Compared with the best-performing model other than WECN, the MAE and MSE decrease by 1.44\% and 14.29\%, respectively, while the MAPE increases by 2.11\%.
+Relative to the second-best model, the MAE and MSE are reduced by 27.06\% and 54.59\%, respectively, together with a 22.19\% reduction in MAPE.
+Overall, WECN achieves the best results in most cases, indicating that explicitly modeling the multi-periodic characteristics of tidal currents improves forecasting accuracy.
+In addition, the proposed framework maintains consistent performance across datasets collected at different water depths, demonstrating robust generalization ability.